ally-eddie/Portal-E2E/README.md

 ```

 This will open the Playwright UI, allowing you to interact with your tests in a more user-friendly manner.

+## Folder Structure and Configuration

+### Folder Structure

+- **`tests/specs/`**: Contains the test specifications and scripts.
+- **`tests/config/`**: Contains configuration files for environment, account, and other parameters.
+- **`tests/testFiles/`**: Contains test-related files, including modified files.

+### Setting Up Environment and Account

+1. **Environment Configuration**:
+   - Navigate to the `tests/config/` directory.
+   - Modify the `auth.config.ts` file to set up your environment variables and account credentials.

+2. **Page Actions Parameters**:
+   - In your test files, you can set parameters for page actions by modifying the relevant configuration files or directly in the test scripts.

 ## License